-All hepatology services are available at NC Memorial Hospital in Chapel Hill.
-Depending on your condition, you may be able to receive some of your liver care at outreach and satellite clinics throughout the state:
+Hepatology services are available at NC Memorial Hospital in Chapel Hill and nearby at the UNC Liver Center at Carolina Pointe I. Depending on your condition, you may be able to receive some of your liver care at outreach and satellite clinics throughout the state:

 - Find care for viral hepatitis at our satellite clinic at Moses Cone Hospital in Greensboro, and at liver clinics in Asheville and High Point.

 - Get liver transplant assessments, evaluations and follow-up care at liver clinics in Asheville, High Point, Raleigh and Wilmington.